 Cons: Not getting paid on time, making it difficult to claim your travel stipend, the company doesn’t have your back, pushy recruiters, the list goes on.

 Travel Nurse Agencies I Have NOT Worked with, But Would if an Opportunity Presented Itself

 Because travel nurse contracts are typically 13+ weeks, it would be impossible to work with every single agency out there!
-And quite frankly, when you find a recruiter and a agency that you like… you hold on tight because they can be few and far between.
-Even when you find a recruiter that you like, it’s often times in your best interest to have a profile with more than one company.
-This is because not every company staffs in every hospital.
+And quite frankly, when you find a recruiter and an agency that you like… you hold on tight because they can be few and far between.
+Even when you find a recruiter that you like, it’s oftentimes in your best interest to have a profile with more than one company.
+This is because of not every company staffs in every hospital.
 Your chances of getting to where you want to go increase if you’re working with more than one person.

 If you’re looking to get into travel nursing and would like to discuss which company may be right for you and receive my recruiter’s contact information, please send me a direct message on Instagram – @passportsandpreemies

 Review from Jessica Eisenmann at The Wanderlust Diaries

 Emerald Health Services

 Review from Sarah Gaines at The 6 Figure Travel Nurse

 “I’ve been a nurse for 7 years and a labor and delivery travel nurse for 4 years.
 I’ve officially been a travel nurse longer than I was the staff!
 I heard about Emerald Health Services a few years ago when I attended one of their events in Los Angeles, California.
 I’ve been working with them ever since because they’ve always treated me like family and they’ve proven to be a company I can rely on.
 Not to mention, their top-notch benefits and high compensation makes it pretty easy to choose them over others.”

 Review from Leah Gnitka at Scrubs in a Suitcase